 - Always address the behaviour straight away,

-- Correct the unwanted behaviour calmly with clear consistent instructions (“no”, “leave” etc)
+- In the moment correct the unwanted behaviour calmly with clear consistent instructions (“no”, “leave” etc)

 - Never shout or get angry at a dog.
 Shouting at a dog will never work.
 Wolves in the wild are quiet stealth hunters and communicate more with non verbal signals, energy, scent, body language, posture and eye contact.

-- Your body language and visual signals from a calm assertive human in control is what will get your dog to pay attention.
+- Your body language and visual signals from a calm assertive human is what will get your dog to pay attention.

-- If your dog is ignoring you, think positive, puff up your chest stand tall and deliver your command in a more firm, confident, assertive manner.
+- If your dog is ignoring you, deliver your command in a more firm, confident, assertive manner.

-- If you discover an accident some time after it happened don’t try to tackle it wait for the next time – he won’t understand what he did wrong and what behaviour not to do again
+- If you discover an accident some time after it happened never punish your dog – he won’t understand what he did wrong or what behaviour not to do again

 - Don’t avoid difficult situations, the problem area will only become entrenched and could worsen or intensify

-- If a dog has anxieties with people or dogs enlist the support of the people involved, or get a friend to help re-enact the situation and address the worrisome behaviour, with the help of a trainer
+- If a dog has minor anxieties with people or dogs enlist the support of the people involved, or get a friend to help re-enact the situation and address the worrisome behaviour, with the help of a trainer

-- Try distracting a dog by prodding his thigh or shoulder just enough to surprise him get him to look away from what is locking his gaze and regain his attention.
+- Try distracting a dog by tapping his thigh or shoulder just enough to get him to look away from what is distracting him and focus back on you.

 - If your dog is highly strung consider a change of diet to veterinary pure food – food additives in cheap supermarket dog food can be an underlying cause of behaviour problems.
 A diet a change can make a surprising amount of difference

-- If your dog has gotten into a wound up state where it has lost its self control, become over-excited or is physically out of control then to calm him down, hold the dog at the loose scruff (this will not hurt it is a loose flap of skin where the mother used to carry them) and roll him onto his side on the ground and let him calm down.
-Do not let him get up until his state of mind has reverted to calmness and his body has physically relaxed and he is not trying to get up.
-Holding your hand fingers spread near his shoulder or neck ready to prod him with your index finger should deter him.
-Don’t forcibly hold him down which will keep him in a tense state.
-(Do not attempt this in a highly charged dog scuffle or other potentially aggressive situation until you are sure the situation is under control.)
+- One technique where a dog has gotten into a wound up state where it has lost its self control, become over-excited is to hold the dog at the loose scruff (this will not hurt it is a loose flap of skin where their mother used to carry them) and place him onto his side on the ground and let him calm down.
+Do not let him get up until his state of mind has reverted to calmness and his body has physically relaxed

 - Do not praise the dog or stroke a dog in a negative mindset, wait until he is visibly relaxed and his mental state has changed, your dog’s breathing can be a good indicator.

 - If your dog takes a submission posture, eg crouching head down or rolled on his side with his belly and neck exposed you have made your point and he’s got the message.

-- Don’t respond to a dog’s misbehaviour in a state of frustration or anger, the dog will feel your emotional state and not listen to you, you could even make the problem worse.
+- Don’t every respond to a dog’s misbehaviour in a state of frustration or anger, the dog will feel your emotional state, be distressed and not listen to you, you could even make the problem worse.